kuochuanpan/mesa-mag/README.md

 # mesa-mag

 Compute the absolute magnitude for a given filter from MESA' history file.
+We assume using the AB magnitude system and no extincition.

+Copyright: Kuo-Chuan Pan, Hsin-Pei Chen, and Shiau-Jie Rau

 ## Installation